OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 ### Remote Schema Poisoning

 Schemas defined by external organizations are normally referenced remotely.
-If capable of diverting or accessing the network’s traffic, an attacker could cause a victim to fetch a distinct type of content rather than the one originally intended.
+If capable of diverting or accessing the network's traffic, an attacker could cause a victim to fetch a distinct type of content rather than the one originally intended.

 #### Man-in-the-Middle (MitM) Attack